.MP3 (album): Musical style

 The concept of .MP3 revolves around a revival of the female-driven pop of the 1990s but predominantly the 2000s era, the music that Emilia listened to while growing up.
-As such, she has mentioned U.S. pop stars such as Beyoncé, Rihanna, Missy Elliot, Gwen Stefani and Pink as some of her biggest inspirations, as well as Latin American singers like Shakira, Thalía and Paulina Rubio.
+As such, she has mentioned U.S. pop stars such as Beyoncé, Rihanna, Missy Elliott, Gwen Stefani and Pink as some of her biggest inspirations, as well as Latin American singers like Shakira, Thalía and Paulina Rubio.
 Musically, the album sees Emilia distance herself from her signature pop-reggaetón sound of her debut, in favor of experimentation with other genres such as hip-hop and various electronic styles that were popular in the 2000s, such as house music.
 Interviewed by NME, Emilia explained the album's concept:

 When I was young, the artists who inspired me were always women.
 It was the only music I listened to.
 The lyrics made me feel very, very powerful.
 I thought to myself, "I want to do something like that with my music."
 Bandana were a very popular girl group in Argentina when I was growing up [in the early 2000s].
 I really love that era of music, I think it's the golden era of music and very important for me today. (...)
 Right now I'm doing music inspired by the 2000s, but different genres from that period.
 I try to weave my identity into the songs, but keep them familiar to that 2000s sound.
 I'm so excited because it's something new for me.

 As part of the album's theme of 2000s nostalgia, the title of each of its tracks is written with ".mp3" at the end, emulating how music files were saved in portable music players.
 When asked by Wonderland magazine about the intention behind this, Emilia explained: "When I was young, I had an MP3 player, and I remember all the songs finish with that.
 It puts in context to be people about that era.
 There is something meaningful about that era.
 I want to put people who listen to my music in that era, because the music that I make right now is inspired by then.
 There are kids who hear me that don't know about mp3, and I want to show them that there is more than digital.
 I think there's something iconic about that time, and mp3 represents something important to it."